How To Re-Engineer Your About Page For More Sales

 Say it loud, say it proud.
 Or to put it another way – ‘it’s showtime!’
 But be careful – if you overdo it your audience might bite you in the ass!

-Seriously though, your About page gives you license to promote yourself, your business and your products (not in a detailed way but you can highlight your products’ point of difference).
+Seriously though, your About page gives you a license to promote yourself, your business and your products (not in a detailed way but you can highlight your products’ point of difference).

 If you have qualifications mention them, but don’t kid yourself that it’s going to overly impress customers.
 You have to move beyond the standard About page content and really involve your customer in the story you’re telling.